mrisney/apexemailcsvreport/README.md

 # Simple Salesforce Utility to email CSV Reports
 An APEX class used in conjuction with the APEX Scheduler to Email Reports as CSV

--- 3 APEX Classed)
+*3 APEX Classes*

 EmailCSVReport
 EmailCSVReportJob
 EmailCSVReportTest

--- get a report by DeveloperName
+*Report by DeveloperName*

 Go to Developer Cponsole, get a list of reports from a SOQL (Saleforce Object Query Language)

-"SELECT Id, DeveloperName FROM Report"
+'SELECT Id, DeveloperName FROM Report'

 This will give you a list of reports that are in production.
 There are many, so I wrote this utility to be general.
 You can email any report in CSV